learningmatter-mit/PatentChem/README.md

 ## Download File Sizes

 The following file sizes are taken from the [USPTO Bulk Data Storage System](https://bulkdata.uspto.gov) using the URLs `https://bulkdata.uspto.gov/data/patent/grant/redbook/<YEAR>/` and converting from bytes to GB.
 The 2023 file size is as of 23 May 2023.
-The download speed seems to be restricted to ~5-10MB/s, which means downloading the full set could require > 4 days if done in series.
-Alternatively, you can run multiple downloads in parallel.
-Either way, we recommend starting the downloads in a [tmux](https://github.com/tmux/tmux/wiki) session to run in the background.
 Note that these file sizes are for the *compressed* (zip or tar) files, so the total space required to store this data is larger than what is reported below.
 Use caution to avoid filling your hard drive to capacity.

 | **Year**  | **File Size** | **Units** |
 |-------|-----------|-------|